 - Pneumonia blood

-- Double pneumonia and virus infection
+- Pneumonia and sepsis infection

 - Pneumonia infection in lungs